 How Brokers Try to Hide Churning

 However, under the rules governing the securities industry, brokerage firms must be able to demonstrate that the recommended trading strategies are in the best interests of a particular customer.
 In cases where an account has clearly been churned, the activity is not in the best interest of the investor, regardless of their objectives.

 Even if they have an aggressive risk tolerance, no customer ever agrees or asks for their account to be manipulated solely for the purpose of deriving profits for the broker.
+A skilled churning (excessive trading) attorney can offer further information on how brokers hide churning and what you can do to recover your losses.

 How to Tell If Your Account Is Being Churned

-In this way, your portfolio can appear to be performing well thanks to the gains you see each time a profitable investment is sold.
-Unfortunately, you are actually losing money on frequent commissions and becoming filled with poorly performing investments.
+That way, your portfolio will appear to be performing well due to the gains you see each time a profitable investment is sold.
+Unfortunately, you are actually losing money on frequent commissions and poorly performing investments.
+Warning signs of churning and other forms of broker misconduct include:

 - Excessive trading activity